 A Story More Than 350 Years in the Making

-Once upon a time, South Padre Island was a beautiful, desolate place where native Karankawa Indians, migratory birds and sea turtles were the only residents.
+South Padre Island was a beautiful, desolate place where native Karankawa Indians, migratory birds, and sea turtles were the only residents.
 The Island was granted to Nicolás Ballí from King Carlos III of Spain in 1759 and later passed to Ballí’s grandson, Padre José Nicolás Ballí.
 Soon after, Padre José brought the first permanent settlers, establishing a church and teaching Christianity to the Karankawa Indians.